Deepfreeze32/Genetic-Algorithms/README.md

 Project Description
 ===================

-A Genetic Algorithms project for CS 467: Introduction to Artifical Intelligence
+A Genetic Algorithms project for CS 467: Introduction to Artificial Intelligence

 Files
 -----